0Shark/gemini-meet/client/README.md

-# joinly-client: Client for a conversational meeting agent used with joinly
+# gemini-meet-client: Client for a conversational meeting agent used with gemini_meet

 ## Prerequisites